tom-mi/iBrew/distro/README.md_parts/README_part1.md

 Since the console it nearly done, protocol almost fully mapped out.
 It is time to focus on the webpage... the framework is working, it auto reconnect, keeps some stats and you can even preform some actions with it.

-#### Update

-I decided to quit...
-I have no coffee machine to test it on, and I am not doing test sessions to remote coffee machines again.
-And I learned enough python.
-I think its a terrible language, I never had an app crash and not quit on me, or calling sys.exit() and it does NOTHING even in the main thread. utf-8 vs ascii.... wtf... and after the windows debacle I was really done with it.
-Then the webpage designs. css wtf... how dificult is it so have the correct font size with different screen sizes.
-Or stay on the same posision.

-It's not my cup of tea.

-So have phun!
-You can make the web functional yourself (almost all is there to do so and its almost functionally, you can say I quit before the finish line) or just use the command line.
-Check out the webserver anyway if you want protocol information, every argument and message is clickable, and shows information (well almost all, except wat was left to convert, still in iBrewHelp.py)!

-Well it have been fun.
-Signed 09/11/2016.

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>
 If you have jokes on coffee, tea, hot chocolade, coffee machines or kettles, please post in the issues.